MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/configuring-an-inf-file-for-a-monitoring-filter-driver.md

     For more information about controlling the driver bindings, see [Specifying Filter Driver Binding Relationships](specifying-filter-driver-binding-relationships.md).

+-
+    > [!CAUTION]
+> Specifying common parameters in a monitoring filter INF file is not recommended and will result in a compliance violation.

--   A monitoring filter INF file should specify common parameter definitions for the filter driver, parameters that are associated with a specific adapter, and parameters that are associated with a particular instance (filter module).
+    A monitoring filter INF file can specify common parameter definitions for the filter driver, parameters that are associated with a specific adapter, and parameters that are associated with a particular instance (filter module).
 The following example shows some common parameter definitions.
     ```INF
     [Common.Params.reg]